dahall/AeroWizard/README.md

 * Entension class for the VisualStyleRenderer class that includes a method to fix the broken GetMargins method and the ability to paint glowing text or paint theme backgrounds on glass.
 (Native\VisualStylesRendererExtender.cs)
 * Controls for a label and button that paint correctly on glass.
 (ThemedLabel.cs & ThemeImageButton.cs)
 * A fully evented generic list.
 (EventedList.cs)

-## Installation
-The control can be downloaded from this site, via NuGet as [Windows Forms Aero-Wizard Control](https://www.nuget.org/packages/AeroWizard/), from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/3546e344-2807-4412-9426-09d6dc032cfb), or from within Visual Studio by adding a "New Item" to your Window Forms project, selecting Online, Templates, and searching for "Windows Forms Wizard Templates".

 ## Visual Samples
 ### Design-time Experience